S3ak/next-api-subapase-vending-machines/README.md

 ## Learn More

+Directory Structure
+app/: Contains the main application code, including React components and API logic. public/: Static files that are served by the server such as images. scripts/: Contains scripts for database seeding and other tasks. drizzle/: Contains database schema and migration files.
+.env: Environment variables for the application. package.json: Lists the package dependencies for the project.

 To learn more about Next.js, take a look at the following resources:

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.